 By Kenneth Nehrbass

 Is God a mathematician? asks astrophysicist Mario Livio (2009).
 To evangelicals, the question may sound like Livio is interested in how the laws of the universe point to a God who created such an orderly universe, with purpose and brilliance.
 However, while the field of faith integration has helped Christians to make such connections between creation and God’s character (Poythress, 2015), Christendom has not always been quick to embrace the notion that the laws of nature are God’s “other book” (ie., His handiwork on display for us to marvel at His beauty).
-Livio’s question can be answered by exploring three related questions:
+Livio’s question can be answered by exploring four related questions:

 1. If math is supreme, what room is there for God?

-2. Where does math come from?
+2. Where do the laws of math come from?

 God’s role in all of this has to do with the origin of the laws of math.
 As early as Plato, thinkers have tried to understand what put these mathematical “laws” into place.
 Are they human, divine, or simply “there?”
 Math seems to be perfect, its laws are unbreakable, and it is true for all times and places—these are characteristics we usually reserve only for God.
 Are mathematical truths eternally true, because they are located in God’s very nature?
 Or are they contingent truths, created by Him, but nonetheless perfect and eternal?
 Or are the laws of math and physics merely human inventions?